 Here’s how you can watch the BBC Olympic coverage abroad.

 After you’ve connected to a UK server, you’ll be able to access all the same content as you would if you were in the UK.
-You’ll notice that your browser redirects to the BBC UK site (not the international one) and you can watch all the BBC stations live or for about 30 days using the BBC iPlayer application.
+You’ll notice that your browser redirects to the BBC UK site (not the international one) and you can watch all the BBC and ITV Hub stations live in Spain or wherever you are.

 It’s a great way to watch the BBC Olympic coverage if you’re based outside the UK and the trial version is only a few Euros which lasts for 10 days.